As the average person uses a toilet around 2,500 times a year, it’s important to choose the best toilet for you and your bathroom (Source).

 Gravity-Flow Flush System

-Toilets with this type of flush system use the weight of the water falling from the tank to the bowl to generate flushing pressure.
+Gravity flush systems use the weight of the water falling from the tank to the bowl to generate flushing pressure.

-Clogging is more prevalent in toilets with narrower flush valves, less than three inches.
+However, gravity-flow flushing systems are more susceptible to clogging than the pressure-assisted flush systems.
+Clogging is more prevalent in toilets with narrower flush valves that are less than three inches.

 Pressure-Assisted Flush System

 However, this system is comparatively noisier in operation.
-Additionally, toilets with this flush system a costlier to buy and may prove to be more expensive to maintain.
+Additionally, toilets with this flush system may be costlier and more expensive to maintain.

 Dual Flush System